choonghyunryu/dlookr/README.md

 ##### Collaboration with dplyr

-The following example imputes the missing value of the `Income` variable, and then calculates the arithmetic mean for each level of `US`.
-In this case, `dplyr` is used, and it is easily interpreted logically using pipes.
+The following example imputes the missing value of the `Income` variable and then calculates the arithmetic mean for each level of `US`.
+In this case, `dplyr` is used and it is easily interpreted logically using pipes.

 ``` r
 # The mean before and after the imputation of the Income variable